curityio/react-native-haapi-example/README.md

 ## 7. Test Native Passkey Logins

 Passkeys require hosting of assets documents at trusted internet HTTPS URL.\
-On iOS, you must also provide overrides with your own Apple team ID and unique bundle identifier.\
+On iOS, you must also provide overrides with your own Apple team ID and unique bundle identifier.

 You can use ngrok to host assets documents and test passkeys logins for both Android and iOS.\
-The following example commands deploy the Curity Identity Server with a passkeys configuration:
+The following example commands deploy the Curity Identity Server with a passkeys configuration.\
+For more about ngrok, see the tutorial link at the end of this page.

 ```bash
 export APPLE_TEAM_ID='MYTEAMID'